GermanBrainRot/Project-Galileo/README.md

 Do not get me wrong.
 I have met some *wonderful* people at university!
 A lot of my professors valued feedback from students.
 But *only* from students and other academics.
 It is as if they thought that meritocracy is a system where you can only come into positions of authority by having proven your competence; I for one think that a meritocracy is a system where you have to *keep proving* your competence throughout your entire career, even to lay people. *Notice the difference*?

 I for one *could not stomach* the didactics of physics.
-After having *one* good teacher who gave me real confidence that the world could be understood, I took physics as a Leistungskurs (along with mathematics) - a lesson for life, as it would turn out.
-How readily our teacher would feed us *obvious bullshit* when discussing Quantum Mechanics and how no one except for me would give any *serious* push back (while neglecting to shut up and calculate, which would then hurt my grades) made me stay away from academic physics.
+After having *one* good teacher who gave me real confidence that the world could be understood, I took physics (along with mathematics) as a Leistungskurs [pre-university specialization in the German education system] - a lesson for life, as it would turn out.
+How readily our teacher (a different one) would feed us *obvious bullshit* when discussing Quantum Mechanics and how no one except for me would give any *serious* push back (while neglecting to shut up and calculate, which would then hurt my grades) made me stay away from academic physics.

-Mathematics seemed, at the time, to make far more sense which is why I ended up studying it - and believing a lot of bullshit from there (notably Platonism, initially the axiom of choice, and the law of excluded middle, but my first contacts with Marxism, computability theory and constructive mathematics had me reconsider; more intense exposure to Marxism had me throw Platonism out of the window as well - thanks, Friedrich Engels for giving us [Anti-Dühring](https://www.marxists.org/archive/marx/works/1877/anti-duhring/)!).
+Mathematics seemed, at the time, to make far more sense which is why I ended up studying it - and believing a lot of bullshit from there (notably Platonism, initially the axiom of choice, and the law of excluded middle, but my first contacts with Marxism, computability theory and constructive mathematics had me reconsider on all counts except Platonism; more intense exposure to Marxism had me eventually throw Platonism out of the window as well - thanks, Friedrich Engels for giving us [Anti-Dühring](https://www.marxists.org/archive/marx/works/1877/anti-duhring/)!).

 Just as a small tangent *in what way* I agree with Mr Tyson on “the universe is under no obligation to make sense to you”, here’s how a Hegelian thinks about *making* sense *of* the world: the world does not only make no sense, it is in fact *riddled* with nonsense.